NoCompromises/nocompromises.io/markdown/Documentation Checklist.md

 ### Action items

 - [ ] Decide on a location for high-level documentation.
-Create an `infrastructure` repo, if necessary.
+Create an `documentation` repo, if necessary.
 - [ ] Communicate with the team and stakeholders about how to find and contribute to documentation.
 - [ ] If you have a code review process or checklist, add documentation review to that process.